-Live Better By Finding Meaning
+1. Live Better by Finding Meaning

-In the book, Frankl details his experiences as a prisoner in the Auschwitz concentration camp, and what he observed about the differences in how his fellow prisoners fared under such extreme circumstances.
+In the book, Frankl details his experiences as a prisoner in the Auschwitz concentration camp and his observations about the differences in how his fellow prisoners fared under such extreme circumstances.
 Essentially, what Frankl shares is that the greatest task we have in our lives is to find meaning from one moment to the next — and that no matter how much is taken away from us, we still have the power to choose how we respond to our circumstances.

+I’ve found in my own research that our ability to find meaning and purpose in life is directly connected to authenticity.
+In my life, the quest for meaning and the commitment to living authentically have been inextricably linked.
 One of the best things I ever did was to give up being an employee and work for myself.
 The decision to build a business around my passion for social justice, inclusion, and empowerment has made room for a tremendous amount of meaning in my life — and I’ve seen this happen for countless others who’ve committed to authenticity as well.

-Live Better by Developing Social Relationships
+2. Live Better by Developing Social Relationships

 Relationships are a predictor of longevity, and they are also a predictor of happiness.
-A longitudinal study conducted by Harvard beginning in 1938 set out to understand what leads to happy and healthy lives.
+A study conducted by Harvard beginning in 1938 set out to understand what leads to happy and healthy lives.
 What this nearly 80-year long study revealed is that “close relationships, more than money or fame, are what keep people happy throughout their lives.”
 The study finds that healthy relationships have a positive effect on both physical and mental health.
 In essence, good relationships are powerful indicators of both our quality of life and how we will age.

-The work of these writers and researchers proves a fascinating point—that in order to truly care for ourselves, we need to focus both inward (to find meaning) and outward (to develop relationships).
-The key takeaways are quite simple: find meaning and develop relationships to live a more fulfilling life.
-And I can tell you, from my own personal and professional experiences, that the research is spot on.
+So after today, if you want to live your best, the takeaways are quite simple: find meaning and develop relationships to live a more fulfilling life.
+I can tell you, from my own personal experience, that the research is spot on.

 Be the first to learn about my authenticity and empowerment goodies and get them straight to your inbox.